 Fear for example is the body’s language of ‘movement away.
 It is telling us: quick or slow, something needs to change here.
 That creeping spread of tension in the chest, queasiness in the stomach, body slumping is a signal that there’s something wrong and the body is leading you to escape.
 To run away, to make yourself big or make yourself small.

 The late, great neuroscientist Jak Panksepp understood the motive power of emotions.
-Over many decades of study he was able to identify 7 core emotional systems that are true for rats, monkey and still true for humans.
+Over many decades of study, he was able to identify 7 core emotional systems that are true for rats, monkeys and still true for humans.
 If we can become fluent in the feeling-tone of these 7 emotional systems then we become inheritors of the richest source of information in the world.

 All emotions are sacred and sane